Asked Questions About Preparing for the ITA Test

 to take a specific workshop before taking the ITA test?

 No, you do not.
 There is no single workshop that is appropriate for all students.
 Focus on the language skills you most need to develop.

 How do I know

-what workshops I should take?
+what ICC classes I should take?

 How long does it